 The Surf Coast (Donegal to Erris): Thanks to the Atlantic swirl, this region of Ireland has some of the best surfing conditions in the world.
 Bundoran and Mullaghmore Head are meccas for serious surfers.
 But just watching them battle the unforgiving waves is a sight in itself to behold.

-The Bay Coast (Erris to Galway Bay): Here you’ll pass through the beloved splendour of Connemara with its sweeping bays and island inlets.
+The Bay Coast (Erris to Galway Bay): Here you’ll pass through the beloved splendor of Connemara with its sweeping bays and island inlets.
 It offers some fantastic outdoor pursuits: kayaking, surfing, diving, trekking on the famous Connemara ponies, hiking up the sacred Croagh Patrick Mountain, cycling the Great Western Greenway, or simply enjoying the spectacular sunsets across the sweeping majesty of Galway Bay.

-Cliff Coast (Galway to Ballybunion): Music, tradition, Ice Age landscapes and wildlife are waiting to greet you here.
+Cliff Coast (Galway to Ballybunion): Irish music, tradition, Ice Age landscapes and wildlife are waiting to greet you here.
 Stop off and enjoy a traditional Irish pub, spot rainbows in the Atlantic spray at Loop Head Drive, and see puffins on the Cliffs of Mohar and bottle-necked dolphins in the Mouth of Shannon.

 Southern Peninsulas (Kerry to West Cork): The most western point of Ireland is where mountains meet the ocean.
-Home to Ireland’s highest mountains and boasting a range of walking tracks with spectacular views, it’s a firm favourite with hikers.
+Home to Ireland’s highest mountains and boasting a range of walking tracks with spectacular views, it’s a firm favorite with hikers.

-The Haven Coast (Baltimore to Kinsale): The last stretch of the Wild Atlantic Way is a more subdued and gentle landscape with lush green pastures, beautiful gardens, tiny coves and quaint, tranquil harbours.
+The Haven Coast (Baltimore to Kinsale): The last stretch of the Wild Atlantic Way is a more subdued and gentle landscape with lush green pastures, beautiful gardens, tiny coves and quaint, tranquil harbors.
 This area of West Cork is famous for its artisan food, crafts and music festivals.